Mark Wade

+Legal troubles

 On July 12, 2007, an arrest warrant was issued by the Riverside County Superior Court, alleging Wade violated California Penal Code section 503, embezzlement over $400.
 Wade was hired as an assistant coach at the University of California, Riverside in April 2005.
 He was fired on January 5, 2007.
 Wade has been charged with embezzling more than $15,000, some of which he was supposed to use to cover team expenses while the squad was playing road games during the 2006 Christmas break, even though Wade did not accompany the team on that trip.

 The embezzled funds include two UCR checks in the amounts of $5,963.00 and $2,430, an electronic funds transfer in the amount of $2,016 and a $1,548 travel cash advance he received in November.

 Furthermore, Wade maintained a past due balance of $3,868.40 on his UCR corporate bank card that the university said it ended up writing off as a loss.

 In March 2008, Wade pleaded guilty to embezzlement.
 He was sentenced on May 14, 2008.
 He was placed on three years' probation and handed a 150-day jail sentence.
 He started serving the time on a work-release program in August 2008.